Before, During & After Your Broadcast – there’s always something to be done.

 Born in 2016, Facebook Live uses the camera on a computer or mobile device to broadcast real-time video.

-In 2020 it has become integral to successful digital marketing strategies, with recent research finding Live videos perform better with Facebook’s algorithm and generate more engagement than pre-recorded videos.
+In no time it became integral to successful digital marketing strategies, with recent research finding Live videos perform better with Facebook’s algorithm and generate more engagement than pre-recorded videos.

 Follows these essential Facebook Live tips to grow and engage your audience.